oracle/oci-go-sdk/READMEDevelopment.md

     make -f MakefileDevelopment.mk autotest-all ## will execute all autotest, be careful, this can take a long time

+### Running a single test
+A single test can be run with the following command.
+Notices `TEST_NAME` is the name of the test that you wish to run and can be a string or a regex, eg:

+    make -f MakefileDevelopment.mk autotest TEST_NAME=TestIdentityClientListUsers ## will execute *just* the TestIdentityClientListUsers test

+    make -f MakefileDevelopment.mk autotest TEST_NAME=^TestIdentity ## will execute all tests that start with "TestIdentity"

 ## Release
 Instead of the `build` target.
 Execute the release target like so: